Sv443-Network/UserUtils/README.md

   "cart_items_added-n": "Added %1 items to the cart", });

-type Numberish = number | Array<unknown> | NodeList | { length: number } | { size: number };
+/** A number or any object with a length or size property */ type Numberish = number | Array<unknown> | NodeList | { length: number } | { size: number };

+/**
-/** Returns the translation key with a custom pluralization identifier added to it for the given number of items (or size of Array/NodeList or anything else with a `length` or `size` property) */ function pl(key: string, num: Numberish): string {
+ * Returns the translation key with a common pluralization identifier appended to it,
+ * given the number of items (or size of Array/NodeList or anything else with a `length` or `size` property).
+ */
+function pl(key: string, num: Numberish): string {
   if(typeof num !== "number") {
     if("length" in num)